joblib/joblib/README.rst

 <https://github.com/>`_.
 Once this is done, fork the `joblib repository
 <https://github.com/joblib/joblib>`_ to have your own repository,
 clone it using 'git clone' on the computers where you want to work.
-Make your changes in your clone, push them to your github account, test them on several computers, and when you are happy with them, send a pull request to the main repository.
+Make your changes in a branch of your clone, push them to your github account, test them on several computers if possible, and when you are happy with them, send a pull request to the main repository.

 Running the test suite